 Note: I have been grabbing one as a snack in the evenings too, when I get hungry and want something sweet.
 I add a dab of maple syrup and this really satisfies my sweet tooth!

-After the pancakes are frozen, transfer them to a freezer-safe bag and they fit perfectly without taking up much space.
+- Transfer them to a freezer-safe bag and they fit perfectly without taking up much space.
 Some people use a bread bag to store and stack their pancakes.
 I think that is such a great idea because it would save TONS of space.

 - Reheat in toaster, microwave or toaster oven.